kumuluz/kumuluzee-streaming/README.md

 # KumuluzEE Event Streaming
 [![Build Status](https://img.shields.io/travis/kumuluz/kumuluzee-streaming/master.svg?style=flat)](https://travis-ci.org/kumuluz/kumuluzee-streaming)

-> KumuluzEE Event Streaming extension for developing event-based microservices using Apache Kafka.
+> KumuluzEE Event Streaming project for developing event-based microservices using Apache Kafka.

-KumuluzEE Event Streaming extension for the KumuluzEE microservice framework provides easy-to-use annotations for developing microservices that produce or consume event streams.
+KumuluzEE Event Streaming project for the KumuluzEE microservice framework provides easy-to-use annotations for developing microservices that produce or consume event streams.
 KumuluzEE Event Streaming has been designed to support modularity with pluggable streaming platforms.
 Currently, [Apache Kafka](https://kafka.apache.org/) is supported.
 In the future, other event streaming platforms will be supported too (contributions are welcome).

 ## Usage